Wonders of Southeast Asia

 Day 8: Caves & Night Markets

-We're continuing on to Luang Prabang today, stopping at the Pak Ou Caves, where over 4,000 Buddha statues look out over the Mekong.
-On arrival we'll kick off our stay by watching,g sunset from a hilltop stupa and practicing our haggling skills in the local night markets.
+We're back on the slow boat today, stopping at the Pak Ou Caves, where over 4,000 Buddha statues look out over the Mekong, before arriving in pretty Luang Prabang.
+We'll kick off our stay by watching sunset from a hilltop stupa and practicing our haggling skills in the local night markets.

 Day 9: Scenic Bike Tour